STAINTON

 Before we commence our account of

-the day we should mention that Dad attempted to climb Stainton
+the day we should mention that we attempted to climb Stainton

-Pike in January 2009, but due to the weather conditions in the
+Pike in January 2009.
+Due to the severe weather conditions in the

-early part of the day he was only able to climb The Knott.
-It was
+early part of the day we only summited The Knott.
+It is

-this circumstance however, that set up Stainton Pike to be ours
+this circumstance that has set up Stainton Pike to be ours

 and Dad's last Outlying Fell.